-In November 2023, the Financial Standards Accounting Board (FASB) issued Accounting Standards Update (ASU) 2023-07 "Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures", which expands annual and interim disclosure requirements for reportable segments, primarily through enhanced disclosures about significant segment expenses.
-ASU 2023-07 is effective for our annual periods beginning January 1, 2024, and for interim periods beginning January 1, 2025, with early adoption permitted.
+In November 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2023-07 "Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures", which expands annual and interim disclosure requirements for reportable segments, primarily through enhanced disclosures about significant segment expenses.
+ASU 2023-07 is effective for our annual periods beginning after December 15, 2023, and for interim periods beginning after December 15, 2024, with early adoption permitted.
 The Company is currently evaluating the potential effect that the updated standard will have on its financial statement disclosures.

 In December 2023, the FASB issued ASU 2023-09 "Income Taxes (Topics 740): Improvements to Income Tax Disclosures" to expand the disclosure requirements for income taxes, specifically related to the rate reconciliation and income taxes paid.
-ASU 2023-09 is effective for the Company's annual periods beginning January 1, 2025, with early adoption permitted.
+ASU 2023-09 is effective for the Company's annual periods beginning after December 15, 2024, with early adoption permitted.
 The Company is currently evaluating the potential effect that the updated standard will have on its financial statement disclosures.